maririik/Project/Documentation/Weekly-Reports/Weekly-Report-6.md

 Some testing aspects have been challenging.
 It was a little difficult to figure out which tests are comprehensive enough.

 ## What will I do next?
 I will continue writing my testing and implementation documents.
-And improving my unit testing.
+I would like to divide my testing files for clarity and remove unnecessary tests.
 I will also try to refine the UI in preparation for the demo sessions.
 I would also like to switch terminology to Markov convention: interpret `order = k` as “depends on k previous chars” (current n-gram order n maps to k = n−1) for clarity.

 .